zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 ### Project criteria

 The goal of this experiment is to multiple robotic arms to maintain contact with specific objects in the envionment (green spheres).
-The policy selected for this experiment for the agent to use is the "Actor Critic Policy Gradient Network"
+The policy selected for this experiment for the agent to use is the "Actor Critic Policy Gradient Network".
 The implementation uses a UnityML based agent.
+The agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+After each episode, we add up the rewards that each agent received, to get their average scores, and then take the average of these.
+This finally is used to compute the episode average score.
+The environment is considered solved, when the average  goes over 30,  after 100 episodes.

 ### Code Framework

 The code is written in PyTorch and Python 3.
 This repository contains code built on top of the ml-agents from Unity [ Unity Agents ].
-The specific ml-agent is called [Reacher] (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher)
+The specific environment for this project came in the form of a windows executable file,  is called [Reacher] (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher)

 ### Agent Goal and Actions

+- Set-up: 20 Agents, using one common Brain.
+Brains manage vector observation space and action space.
-- Set-up: 20 Agents, common Brain, consisting of a double-jointed arm which can move to target locations.
+- Agents correspond to a double-jointed arm which can move to target locations.
 - Goal: Each agent must move its hand to the goal location, and keep it there.
 - Agent Reward Function: A reward of +0.1 is given out for each timestep when the agent's hand is in the goal location.
 - The goal of the agent is to maintain the target location for as many time steps as possible.
 - The single agent slution must achieve a score of +13 averaged across all the agents for 100 consecutive episodes.
-- The multiple agent solution only needs to achieve a score of 10.
+- The multiple agent solution needs to achieve a moving average score of 30 over all agents, over all episodes.
-- The Agent code performs an episodic task and achieve a score which exceeds 13 after 100 consecutive episodes.
-- The target number of agents for our experiment is 20.
-- - Brains: Manage vector observation space and action space.

 # Vector Observation Space
   - 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.